idaholab/moose/framework/doc/content/source/base/Assembly.md

 # Assembly

-The `Assembly` class keeps holds most routines and objects related to assembling the numerical system, such as the ones listed below.
+The `Assembly` class holds most routines and objects related to assembling the numerical system, such as the ones listed below.
 In the non-exhaustive list below, we refer to as `local` the current element, face, quadrature points and neighbor values of each quantity.